 Wildflowers of the United States

-Lobelia siphilitica - Great Blue Lobelia.
-The species epithet is because at one time it was believed the plant was used by native American to treat syphilis.
+Lobelia siphilitica - Great Blue Lobelia, Blue Cardinal Flower.
+The species epithet is because at one time it was believed the plant was used by native Americans to treat syphilis.
 Ingestion of the root can cause vomiting.
 It should be considered poisonous.
-References: * Wildflowers of Tennesse by Jack B. Carman * National Audubon Society Field Guide to North American Wildflowers Eastern

 Distribution of Lobelia siphilitica in the United States and Canada: